Hours Calculator

 The tool accurately calculates the entire hours worked and deducts the break time.
 Once you click Calculate, you can be sure that you will have a precise breakdown of your time in hh:mm and hours decimal, providing you with a secure understanding of your work hours.
 One common use of this calculator is how many hours is 8am to 5pm with lunch?
 Just change the timings in the form above and you get your answer instantly.

 For example, this work hours calculator will save you a lot of time when you want to calculate work hours for payroll exactly, excluding the lunch break.
-When your workday starts at 8:30 AM and ends at 4:50 PM, and you have a 50-minute break, then you know that your workday will be 7 hours and 30 minutes or 7.5 hours if we exclude the 50-minute break.
+When your workday starts at 8:30 AM and ends at 5:00 PM, and you have a 30-minute break, then you know that your workday will be 8 hours.

 How to calculate hours worked?